👋 Hi! I'm Mark

 ...I build full stack applications.

-This is Rhombus, a a Jeopardy style competition platform with a cohesive
+This is Rhombus, a Jeopardy style competition platform with a cohesive

 and modern user interface for hosting CTF events.
 Written with bleeding